nh-server/Kurisu/cogs/assistance-cmds/hardware/screws.hardware.md

 Is it too late, and have you stripped one or multiple screws?
 Learn how to remove stripped screws here: https://discord.com/channels/196618637950451712/233002779717795850/1142584247761256490

-If your screws are stripped, and you're looking to replace them, be sure to buy a set of high quality screws.
+If your screws are stripped, and you're looking to replace them, be sure to buy a set of high-quality screws.
 Most sets of replacement screws (i.e., eXtremeRate screws) are soft and will strip easily.